 - You should get a flu shot every year.

-- After age 19, you should have one tetanus-diphtheria and acellular pertussis (TdAP) vaccine as one of your tetanus-diphtheria vaccines if you did not receive it as an adolescent You should have a tetanus-diphtheria booster every 10 years.
+- At or after age 19, you should have one tetanus-diphtheria and acellular pertussis (Tdap) vaccine as one of your tetanus-diphtheria vaccines if you did not receive it as an adolescent.
+You should have a tetanus-diphtheria booster every 10 years.

 - You should receive two doses of varicella vaccine if you never had chickenpox or the varicella vaccine.